EHSRB-BSRSE-Bioinformatics/MutSeqR/README.md

             )
 ```

-Alternatively, you can sum mutations by experimental groups
-such as 'dose' or 'tissue', or both at the same time.
-Counts
-and frequencies will be returned for every level of the designated
+Alternatively, you can sum mutations by experimental groups such as `dose` or `tissue`, or both at the same time.
+Counts and frequencies will be returned for every level of the designated groups.
-groups.
 ```{r}
 mf_data <- calculate_mut_freq(
             mutation_data = mut_data,